GUOLIANG MAPS

 Once you find Huixian, you should be ready to match

-what you see on Google Earth to my picture below.
+the screen that you see on Google Earth to my picture below.

 |